 Theory of Change

-Issues arise from both historical experiences such as trauma, and current dysfunction such as unhealthy relationship or self-talk patterns.
+Issues arise from both historical experiences such as trauma, and current suffering such as within unhealthy relationship or self-talk patterns.
 In order to address this, we must work both in the here and now, which will help to address present dysfunctional processes, and work with past experiences, to address the root cause of pervasive issues.

 Developing emotional intelligence can act as means to address emotional disregulation.
 CBT and AAT can be effective means to promote mindfulness, increasing emotional intelligence and regulation.
 If appropriate, equine assisted therapy is well suited to this goal, as equines live as herd animals, developing social and emotional intelligence as means of survival.